freenas/freenas-docs/userguide/storage.rst

 than a generic name like :file:`data` or :file:`freenas`.

 If the underlying disks need to be encrypted as a protection against physical theft, check the :guilabel:`Encryption` box.
+A pop-up message shows a reminder that
+**it is extremely important to make a backup of the key**.
+Without the key, the data on the disks is inaccessible.
+See :ref:`Managing Encrypted Pools` for key management instructions.

 .. warning:: Refer to the warnings in :ref:`Encryption` before enabling encryption!
 Be aware that this form of encryption will be replaced by